Pastells/gdp_growth_forecast/README.md

 For the program to work, unzip the database and leave it in the same folder as cli.py.

-We used a virtualenv to run the program, all the dependencies can be found on requirements.txt.
+We used a virtualenv to run the program, all the dependencies can be found inside requirements.txt.

 ### Structure